earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

   Message: id was not found Id not found
 ~~~

-The only way my client can understand that message is by reading the string.
+My client can only understand that message by matching on the string.
 And I don't want my client coupled to the exact strings used by my server.

 So, I'm going to change the server to return proper [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html):